Taloflow/is-aws-down/README.md

 ## Future plans and extensibility

-The current plan is to monitor US-East-1 first but monitor more regions and cloud providers in the future - dozens of regions for GCP, Azure, AWS etc.
+The current plan is to monitor US-East-1 first but monitor more regions and cloud providers in the future.